MathKeyboardEngine/MathKeyboardEngine/README.md

 #### An execution timeline

 1. You load an html page with your customized virtual math keyboard (based on one of the examples).
 On load the LaTeX for each key is typeset (by KaTeX or MathJax) and a cursor is displayed in a textbox-look-a-like div.
-1. On your customized virtual keyboard, you press a key.
+1. On your customized virtual math keyboard, you press a key.
 The key calls a MathKeyboardEngine function, for example Insert(someMatrixNode) or MoveUp(), DeleteCurrent(), etc.
 1. Calling GetEditModeLatex() outputs the total of LaTeX you typed, for example `\frac{3}{4}\blacksquare` (if `\blacksquare` is your cursor), which you then feed to KaTeX or MathJax for display.
-1. Calling GetViewModeLatex outputs the LaTeX without a cursor.
+1. Calling GetViewModeLatex() outputs the LaTeX without a cursor.

 #### Let me test it now!